khughitt/smooth.ratio/example/Methylation.md

 signal-to-noise ratio for Whole Genome Bisulfite Sequencing (WGBS) methylation data.

+(...methylation background...)

+WGBS data is inherently noisy, and as such the signatures of interesting features such as CpG islands is often obscured by numerous low coverage reads.

+The data used for this analysis comes from a study by Hansen et al. (2011)^1, and consists of three components:

+1. **cpgsites** - Genomic location (offset) of CpG sites in the dataset.
+2. **methylation** - Number of methylation reads at a given CpG site.
+3. **coverage** - Total number of reads at a given site.

+The first variable (cpgsites) is a mx1 integer vector, while the later two variables are each mxn matrices, each with $n = 6$ separate biological samples.

+The smoothing method smooths the methylation values across time, weighting the contribution of each site by the ratio of the number of methylated reads to total reads at the site.

 Analysis
 --------
 First let's load sample data and take a look at what we have: